Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

            10.100.0.3      sw-cdu-002
            ```

-        1. Ping the switches obtained in the previous step to determine if they are reachable.
+        1. (`ncn-mw#`) Ping the switches obtained in the previous step to determine if they are reachable.

            ```bash
            for switch in $(awk '{print $2}' /etc/hosts | grep 'sw-'); do